hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

     We then learn new policies (, which hopefully perform better than the behavior policy) from only offline logged data, without any online interactions.

 * **Off-Policy Evaluation and Selection**:
-    After learning several candidate policies in an offline manner, we need to choose the production policy.
+    After learning several candidate policies offline, we need to choose the production policy.
     We consider a typical workflow that starts from screening out promising candidate policies through Off-Policy Evaluation (OPE) and then choosing the final production policy among the selected candidates based on more reliable online A/B tests result, as illustrated in the following figure.